emily-rauscher/RM-GCM/README.txt

 a) Several parameters are dependent on the number of layers.
 In the above case, 30 layers are expected.
 The user must ensure that the number in fort.7 matches the number specified in the compiled params.i file, or else the code will crash upon running.
+A sneaky one is NLCR, which should be set to NL-1.

 b) Some parameters are factors of the number of time steps per day.